Being an environmentally focussed business, we thought long and hard about our choice to advocate the use of wood-burning hot tubs.

-Firstly, we recognise that we’re producing carbon through things like wood fuel and ferry travel.
-Secondly, we look at how we can off-set our carbon footprint.
+Firstly, we recognise that we’re producing carbon through things like Coffee Log fuel and ferry travel.
+Secondly, we look at how we can reduce, then off-set our carbon footprint.

 Through our partnership with Ecologi, we currently donate a set amount each month to fund carbon capture and reforestation projects around the world.

-Furthermore, with the help of Ecologi, we’re vowing to plant 10 trees for every single booking at Jack’s Alt-Stays!
+Further, with the help of Ecologi, we’re vowing to plant 5 trees for every single booking at Jack’s Alt-Stays!
 That’s right, ten.

 It’s only the beginning, but check out our impact so far: